EK-W/Rainbow/notes.md

 - Consider moving back to working with coords instead of pixels
 - Create functions to aid setting up configuration structs
 - Make function naming schemes more like SDL, always beginning with their "class" type.
+- Create utility file with code to, for instance, set pixel colors and stuff
+- Standardize field naming conventions
+- Add informational functions (like gettingthe size of the queue, for example)
 - Make a struct rainbowSetup which includes function pointers to each of the customizable generation functions
 	- Make there be default rainbowSetup functions and then functions to change each function.
 	- Hey uhhhhh how are we gonna deal with struct definitions??